Whole Wheat Waffles

 Notes: The batter can be made the night before, covered and refrigerated.
 Add a little more milk before baking if it has become too thick.
 Waffles freeze very well.
 Just bake them a little lighter than usual, let them cool on a wire rack, wrap individual portions in waxed paper and place in a freezer bag.
 To heat, just toast the waffle in the toaster oven until lightly browned.
 If you are making the waffles for a savory presentation, such as Chicken and Waffles (see the similar and related links), omit the sugar and vanilla.

 100% Whole Wheat Variation: Since I first made this recipe, I gradually substituted more whole wheat flour for the all-purpose and I now use it exclusively.
-If you are used to the flavor of whole wheat, use the 2 cups.
-White whole wheat flour is a good choice for a milder flavor.
-I also use all canola oil in place of the butter and I do not miss the butter flavor.
-Additionally, I have used one whole egg and two egg whites and that works as well.
+If you are used to the flavor of whole wheat, use the 2 cups or use milder tasting white whole wheat flour.
+I also substitute canola oil for all of the butter.